 •If served by a sheriff or marshal, or his deputy, the affidavit or certificate of the sheriff, marshal, or deputy;

 •If by any other proper person, his affidavit thereof;

-•In case of publication, the certificate of the clerk of court certifying to the publication and mailing; or
+•In case of publication, the certificate of the clerk of court certifying the publication and mailing; or

 •The written admission or acknowledgment of service by the defendant.
 In case of service otherwise, then by publication, the certificate or affidavit shall state the date, place, and manner of service.
 Failure to make proof of service shall not affect the validity of the service.

-At any time in its discretion and upon such terms as it deems, the court may allow any process or proof of service thereof to be amended unless it clearly appears that material prejudice would result in the party’s substantial rights against whom the process issued.
+At any time in its discretion and upon such terms as it deems, the court may allow any process or proof of service thereof to be amended unless it appears that material prejudice would result in the party’s substantial rights against whom the process was issued.

 The service methods provided in this Code section are cumulative and may be utilized with, after, or independently of other methods of service.
-Whenever a statute provides for another service method, service may be made under the circumstances and in the manner prescribed by the statute or under any other methods prescribed in this Code section.
+Whenever a statute provides another service method, service may be made under the circumstances and in the manner prescribed by the statute or under any other methods prescribed in this Code section.
 The provisions for service by publication provided in this Code section shall apply in any action or proceeding in which service by publication may be authorized by law; and, whereby law special provision is made for service by publication, the procedure for such service by publication provided in this Code section may be utilized in lieu thereof.
 In all cases or special proceedings where the requirements or procedure for service, or both, are not prescribed by law, and in any situation where the provisions, therefore, are not clear or certain, the court may prescribe service according to the exigencies of each case, consistent with the Constitution.